-Also of concern, is a lack progress on the anticipated roadmap forward for recognition of Aboriginal and Torres Strait Islander Australians in our Constitution, as well as treaty and agreement making.
+Also of concern, is a lack of progress on the anticipated roadmap forward for recognition of Aboriginal and Torres Strait Islander Australians in our Constitution, as well as treaty and agreement making.

 As the Referendum Council wraps up regional dialogues on constitutional recognition at Uluru on 24 to 26 May, this year’s Budget is silent on how the implementation of the Council’s recommendations will be resourced.

 “Both constitutional recognition and treaty are long-sought milestones on Australia’s reconciliation journey,” said Mr. Mohamed, Chief Executive Reconciliation Australia.
 “We cannot afford to stall progress any longer.
 The Australian Government must be prepared for the recommendations of the Referendum Council, and provide adequate resources for their swift implementation.”

 States and territories are leading the way with constitutional recognition and treaty.
 Tasmania was the final state to recognise Aboriginal people in an amendment to the State’s Constitution in late 2016.
 Meanwhile, both Victoria and South Australia have announced significant resources to fund state treaty processes.